Spindle Assembly and Function

 Spindle figure 5--Knockdown of myosin-10 results in several mitotic spindle abnormalities in epithelial cells.
 The top row shows a control spindle, the bottom two rows show spindles from epithelial cells in which myosin-10 has been depleted.
 The left panels show the microtubules, the middle panels show the DNA and the right panels show the two merged but in different colors, with the microtubules in green and the DNA in red.
 The yellow arrows indicate the spindle poles.
 Note that in the cells subjected to myosin-10 knockdown, the spindles are longer and have extra poles.
 In the bottom panels, a spindle that has gone through several rounds of failed mitosis is shown; it has many spindle poles (see http://jcb.rupress.org/content/182/1/77.long).

 Spindle movie 1--A time lapse movie showing chromosome (DNA) separation during mitosis in control epithelial cells.
-Microtubules are red, DNA is green.
+Microtubules are green, DNA is red, the cell membrane is blue.
 Note that in addition to separating the DNA in anaphase, the spindles undergo movement from side-to-side prior to the onset of anaphase.
 This is normal spindle behavior.

 If myosin-10 is important for mitotic spindle assembly and function, does that mean F-actin is as well, since myosin-10 is an F-actin-based motor?
 Sarah also addressed this question in her study.
 First, she reduced F-actin levels and showed that this manipulation changed spindle behavior in vivo.
 Second, she imaged F-actin in living epithelial cells during mitosis and found that actin filaments are consistently associated with the mitotic spindles.
 An example of this is shown in Spindle movie 3.